-Cares for: Business and Helping Professionals, Parents, Infants to Geriatrics, Couples/Families, Trauma Survivors
+Cares for: Business and Helping Professionals, Parents, Infants to Geriatrics, Couples/Families, Grief/Trauma Overcomers

 Dr. Fountain enjoys helping others to embrace mental health wellness and families to build stronger caregiver-child and sibling relationships.
-She specializes in play therapy, sandtray therapy, grief, and trauma and has worked in the mental/behavioral health field since 2006 in the elementary/middle school, community/outpatient, psychiatric/residential, college counseling, and private practice settings.
+She specializes in counselor education and supervision, play therapy, sandtray therapy, grief, and trauma and has worked in the mental/behavioral health field since 2006 in the elementary/middle school, community/outpatient, residential and crisis stabilization psychiatric hospital, college counseling, and private practice settings.
 Dr. Fountain has extensive experience in higher education as a counselor, professor, and clinical supervisor.
-She loves and teaches play therapy and mental health master's and doctoral level courses at Mercer University, Georgia State University, and for Morehouse School of Medicine's Child and Adolescent Psychiatry Fellowship program.
+She loves and teaches play therapy and mental health master's and doctoral level courses at Mercer University and Georgia State University, and for Morehouse School of Medicine's Child and Adolescent Psychiatry Fellowship program.
 She also serves on the Board of Directors for the World Association for Sand Therapy Professionals.
 Dr. Fountain has presented over 150 trainings locally, nationally, and internationally on multiple topics related to mental health (wellness and illness), has shared at 15+ speaking engagements, and has written six professional publications.
 Dr. Fountain strongly advocates for the effective care and wellbeing of clinicians to stimulate optimal client care and wellness.
 When in "relaxation mode," she loves being with family, traveling, reading, learning, crocheting, and playing tennis.
 Dr. Fountain's credentials include the following:

 Ph.D.
 Counselor Education and Supervision, Mercer University

 Post-Graduate Certificate in Working with Survivors of Violence, Torture, and Trauma, University of Maryland

 B.S.
 Business Administration, Alabama State University